 Now is your chance to turn your love of scuba diving into more than a hobby.
 As a certified PADI Divemaster you are able to be employed in the Dive Industry.
 Yes you can get PAID to go diving!
 And you would also be qualified to enter a PADI Instructor Development Course, which is most peoples next step.

-Another part of the Divemaster Course is learning how to how to assist a PADI Instructor on a variety of PADI Courses and programs.
+Another part of the PADI Divemaster Course is learning how to how to assist a PADI Instructor on a variety of PADI Courses and programs.
 In addition to learning how to independently conduct certain programs.
 These include Discover Scuba Diving, Discover Local Diving, PADI ReActivate and The PADI Skin Diver Course.
-You will be able to teach all of these PADI programs / courses yourself once you are certified.
+As a PADI Divemaster, you will be able to teach all of these PADI programs / courses yourself once you are certified.

 Indepth is a PADI IDC & TecRec Dive Centre and authorized Poseidon Rebreather Dealer and Service Centre.
 As such you will have a Poseidon MKVI and Poseidon Se7en Rebreather Orientation on your PADI Divemaster Course.
-If participating in one of our longer Divemaster programs you should be able to test dive the unit.
-You could also add the PADI Rebreather Course to your Divemaster Package.
-Our Tec Instructor Trainer will also give you an Orientation to Tec Diving, given by our Director of Technical Diving!
+If participating in one of our longer PADI Divemaster programs you should be able to test dive the unit.
+You could also add the PADI Rebreather Course to your Indepth PADI Divemaster Package.
+Your Indepth PADI Divemaster Course will also include an Orientation to Tec Diving, given by our Director of Technical Diving!

 Please read the information below and then e-mail us with your thoughts.
 We can then prepare you tailor-made Indepth PADI Divemaster Internship / Course as there are many options.
 These include: